Advising Services Staff

 Chip Bailey joined CCAS in June 2010.
 Chip is a 2010 graduate of the Master of Arts in Liberal Studies program at Nazareth College of Rochester and holds a Bachelor of Music degree form Millsaps College in Jackson, Mississippi.
 He has had a diverse career in higher education serving Adjunct Instructor in Voice for the Music Department at the Rochester Institute of Technology and as Adjunct Lecturer in Arts management for the Department of Dance at the SUNY College at Brockport.
 Chip is an Academic adviser whose primary responsibilities include health professions advising, assisting with Orientation, the Citation for Achievement in College Leadership, a member of the Independent Studies/Internships team, and coordinator of the College Prizes program.

 Hillary Brower started as an academic adviser in January 2012 in the Multidisciplinary Studies Center after working in the Office of the University Registrar from 2009-2011.
-She serves as the adviser for the Business program as well as the program in Archaeology, Technology & Historical Structures, and Digital Media Studies, while assisting with the REBS Program and several certificates.
-Hillary received her B.S. in Business Administration and BA in Sociology from Houghton College and she is currently working on her MBA through the University of Massachusetts Lowell.
+She serves as the adviser for the Business program as well as the program in Archaeology, Technology & Historical Structures, Digital Media Studies, and East Asian Studies.
+Hillary received her BS in Business Administration and BA in Sociology from Houghton College and completed her MBA through the University of Massachusetts Lowell with a concentration in Information Technology in May 2013.

 Karen Forsythe joined the CCAS staff in November 2011 after working the previous year as an academic adviser in the Multidisciplinary Studies Center.
 Karen now serves as the Take Five Program administrator and is a member of the Orientation Team.
 She received her BA in Anthropology from the University of Rochester and graduated as a Take Five Scholar in 2006.
 Following graduation, she volunteered teaching English in Chile and later worked for the Institute of International Education both in New York City and Chicago.
 Karen has recently begun exploring coursework through the Warner School of Education in pursuit of a Master's degree.